specklesystems/speckle-docs/viewer/batch-api.md

 ```
 Sets materials to specific objects inside the batch by specifying their draw ranges.
 :::tip
 Materials are assigned to objects inside batches by using this method.
-Normally, the viewer offers a higher level of assigning materials through SpeckleRendere's [*setMaterial*](/viewer/speckle-renderer-api.md#setmaterial) which calls this method internally
+Normally, the viewer offers a higher level of assigning materials through SpeckleRenderer's [*setMaterial*](/viewer/speckle-renderer-api.md#setmaterial) which calls this method internally
 :::
 #### Parameters
 - **ranges**: [*BatchUpdateRange*](/viewer/batch-api.md#batchupdaterange)